-You said: 'It is not good that man should be alone, let us give him a companion who is like himself.'
-7 Now, Lord, I take my sister to myself in sincerity and love, not merely seekourselves in the great crisis of the twentieth century: the family, why?
+After they had bathed and washed, as they were relaxing before the meal, Tobias ourselves in the great crisis of the twentieth century: the family, why?
 In some ancient countries, the suicidal option was considered normal: a couple without children or with one or two; in other words, the death of a nation in a more or less brief span of time.

-^{7.9} This way of celebrating marriage belongs, first of all, to family religion.
+• 7.9 This way of celebrating marriage belongs, first of all, to family religion.
 Such has been the custom in a great number of countries and religions.
 It is difficult to say what was added to this family liturgy when Christians of the primitive Church wanted their marriage to be recognized.
 It is the family which traditionally feels it has a duty to perpetuate itself through marriage.